Justice That Works seeks to end mass incarceration in Arizona.

 We believe in people power.
 We believe we do more together than we do individually, and we believe that we don't need a single leader as long as we support each other and our collective leadership.

 We believe in centering our work.
-People and communities most impacted by injustice hold the best answers and solutions to overhauling our current unjust legal system.
+People and communities most impacted by injustice hold the solutions to overhauling our current unjust legal system.
 This includes, but is not limited to, communities of color, people living in poverty, LGBTQ individuals, women, people with disabilities, currently and formerly incarcerated/detained individuals, immigrants, religious minorities, and those who otherwise struggle with barriers to inclusion and access to justice.

 We believe that people most impacted by injustice should hold positions of leadership and decision-making.
 It is these individuals and communities who will truly transform our current unjust legal system into one that provides equal, humane, restorative and transformative justice for all.